 WE EXIST TO ENJOY GOD FOREVER

 In light of this, it’s true that we exist to enjoy God forever.
 God has created us that we would shine forth His greatness in the world - that we would proclaim His excellencies.
 But we are not only created to declare His excellencies; we’ve been created to look upon them and enjoy them.
 We’re to be spectators of God’s magnificence.
-An observer of the stars can scream their greatness on the rooftops, but he must also be taken away by them as to bask in their awesomeness.
-We not only proclaim and portray.
-We ponder and partake.
+An observer of the stars can scream their greatness on the rooftops, but he must also be taken away by them as to bask in their presence.
+We are not only to proclaim and portray.
+We are to ponder and partake.

 There is hardly a clearer expression than this one found in Psalm 16:11.
 “In Your presence is fullness of joy, In Your right hand there are pleasures forever.”
 Joy to the fullest and pleasures to no end.
 These can be found only in the presence of God.
 We exist to enjoy God forever.